 Step 2: Secure the Ladder

-Tell the persons with you to hold the ladder as you install the screws.
-You must cut the wood to about one or one and a half-inch length.
-You will need to install about ten screws on each side of the ladder on the left and right.
+You will need at least two people to hold the ladder as you install the screws.
+You will need to install about ten screws on each side of the ladder for every story.

 Step 3: Paint the Ladder (Optional)

-Once you have installed the screws, you must then paint the ladder.
-You need to spray red oxide on the metal ladder before applying your desired color.
-The red oxide layer will reduce rusting of the metal fire escape ladder.
+Once you have installed the screws, you can paint the ladder.
+If the ladder is uncoated steel, you need to spray red oxide primer on the bare metal before applying your desired color.
+The red oxide layer will reduce rust and prolong the life of the ladder.

 Step 1: Cut the Wood

-You need to drill holes of about one and a half-inch on each side of the ladder rungs.
-Measure from the edge of the rungs and then mark where you will drill the holes.
+Next, mark the centers of one and a half-inch holes on each side of the ladder rails for the rungs.
+Measure from the center of each rungs and mark the centers where you will drill the holes.

 Using heavy duty bolts or wood screws, attach the pieces together to form the ladder.
 Make sure the top and bottom of the ladder are securely attached to the structure.